bespoken/bespoken-docs/unit-testing/guide.md

 }
 ```

-The filter is a very useful catch-all for handling tricky test cases that are not supported by the YAML test syntax.
+The filter is a very useful catch-all for handling tricky test cases that are not supported by the YAML test syntax or if you want to fine tune some aspects of the tests.

 ## Code Coverage
 Whenever Jest runs, it produces code coverage information - it is seen on the console.

-An HTML report is also viewable under `<TESING_CONFIG_DIR>/coverage/lcov-report/index.html`.
+An HTML report is also viewable under `<TESTING_CONFIG_DIR>/coverage/lcov-report/index.html`.
 TESTING_CONFIG_DIR is the directory where your `testing.json` file is located.

 ## Continuous Integration